nicoduvekot/EWU-CSCD371-2025-Fall/README.md

 [Mark Michaelis](https://github.com/MarkMichaelis), and [Benjamin Michaelis](https://github.com/BenjaminMichaelis)

-For any general questions, we suggest asking in [EWU-CSCD371-2024-Fall Microsoft Team's Channel](https://teams.microsoft.com/l/channel/19%3APqQNSyljsFKuv1NPEw0n4i7WtfFr_yq2qb-Bw2WaLuU1%40thread.tacv2/General?groupId=aaeb7301-d4ff-4c7b-af53-ea99754316b2&tenantId=37321907-14a5-4390-987d-ec0c66c655cd).
+For any general questions, we suggest asking in [EWU-CSCD371-2025-Fall Microsoft Teams](https://teams.microsoft.com/l/team/19%3A-qnYSd-Fm7uabbbLd3oiQnINgh_hyKqXMjgnG3Wc-X41%40thread.tacv2/conversations?groupId=d09b519d-908f-4c2d-82fd-f12f2b7c64b1&tenantId=37321907-14a5-4390-987d-ec0c66c655cd).
 This is a great place to collaborate and ask questions of both each other and the instructors.
 Though you can message people directly, we encourage open discussion on the meeting chat so that others can benefit as well.

 You may send an e-mail with questions that are specific to you to <EWU-Instructors@IntelliTect.com>.
 Examples include: